Real-VeerSandhu/Optical-Character-Recognition/README.md

 # OCR
-A Demo of OCR using GCP
+A Demo of OCR using GCP Vision